Audit News May 2020

 Practical guidance including group audits, auditing inventories, understanding audit reports, considering going concern, and reporting on material uncertainty.

-Section 1.21 of FRC’s Revised Ethical Standard 2019 requires audit firms to report all possible or actual breaches of the Ethical Standard to the Competent Authority on a biannual basis.
+Section 1.21 of FRC’s Revised Ethical Standard 2019 requires audit firms to report all breaches of the Ethical Standard to the Competent Authority on a biannual basis.

 The Ethical Standard explains that firms with public interest entity (PIE) audits should report all breaches to the FRC – irrespective of whether the breach relates to a PIE or non-PIE matter.
 For firms that do not audit PIEs, all breaches should be reported to the Recognised Supervisory Body.